chensonglu/Vehicle_License_Plate_Datasets/README.md

 ![scales](extras/scales.png)

+### C. Anchor Design Strategy
+It illustrates the anchor distribution mapped back to the original image.
+The lighter color corresponds to the anchors of the shallower head layers and the darker color corresponds to the anchors of the deeper head layers, where the anchors of shallow layers are small, dense and the anchors of deep layers are large, sparse.
+For simplicity, only three levels of anchors in the vehicle detection branch are presented, where there should be six in all.
+As can be seen, the cluster centroids of the vehicle are tall, thin boxes and the cluster centroids of the license plate are short, wide boxes.

 ## REFERENCES
 [1]F. Yu and V. Koltun, “Multi-scale context aggregation by dilated convolutions,” in Proceedings of the 4th International Conference on Learning Representations (ICLR), Y. Bengio and Y. LeCun, Eds., San Juan, Puerto Rico, May 2016.